Should I Become a Sports Commentator?

 Sports commentators are employed by sports organizations and networks to cover the live action play-by-play of sporting events.
 A sports commentator may also have to recount sporting events for the news and perform interviews off the field.
 An understanding of various sports and athletes is crucial to being able to provide analysis of sporting events.
 This occupation can be stressful when deadlines hover nearby or scheduling becomes tight.

 A bachelor's degree in broadcasting, communications or journalism is generally required for individuals interested in careers within this field.
-The following table contains the career requirements for becoming a sports commentator:
+Payscale.com reported a median annual salary for sports announcers of $73,469 in January 2016.

 To work as a sports commentator, you'll need a bachelor's degree in broadcasting, journalism, or communications.
 On the job training is typically required, along with speaking, writing, listening and interpersonal skills, research abilities, media production skills, an appealing and well-groomed appearance, and a familiarity with editing software, broadcast equipment and telecommunications systems.